The PartReg computer program (model) is designed

 The horizontal line is found by partial

-regression over the head end or the tail end of
+regression over the head end (Type 3) or

 Difference with SegReg:

 minimizes the deviations of the calculated